Your passport is lost, and you’re scheduled to fly tomorrow—what now?

 I Lost My Passport Before a Flight [Domestic]

-If you lost your passport a day before the flight within the US, don’t worry: travelers do not need their passports to catch a domestic flight.
+If you lose your passport a day before your flight within the US, don’t worry: you don’t need their passports to catch a domestic flight.
 This is true for travel to all fifty American states, including Alaska and Hawaii.
-You only need a government-issued photo ID, such as your driver’s license, to board the plane.
+You only need a Real lD-compliant document, such as your driver’s license, to board the plane.

 - Guam